 The Washington Lawyers’ Committee for Civil Rights and Urban Affairs works to create legal, economic, and social equity through litigation, client and public education, and public policy advocacy with a primary focus on racial justice.
-For the last 50 years, the Committee has been on the cutting edge of civil rights advocacy in the region bringing precedent-setting litigation to address discrimination.
-Our work focuses on injustices in housing, employment, the criminal legal system, education, public accommodations, and the civil rights of immigrants.
+For the last 50 years, the Committee has been on the cutting edge of civil rights advocacy in the region bringing precedent setting litigation to address discrimination.
+Our work focuses on injustices in housing, employment, the criminal legal system, education, public accommodations, and civil rights of immigrants.
 We partner with individuals and communities facing discrimination and with the legal community to achieve justice.
 The Committee’s staff is unionized with the National Organization of Legal Service Workers Local #2320, UAW.
-This position is within the Bargaining Unit.
+This position is within the bargaining unit.
 For more information on the Washington Lawyers’ Committee, please go to www.washlaw.org.

 Preferred Experience and Skills:

 The ideal candidate will possess the following skills and qualifications:

 - 1 – 2 years direct experience working with relational database.
 Experience with a donor database CRM in a nonprofit environment strongly preferred, preferably Raiser’s Edge NXT, with experience including use of analytic tools, queries, and report.
 Comparable database experience and fluency considered;

 - Demonstrated awareness and sensitivity to the needs and concerns of individuals from diverse cultures, backgrounds and orientations;